tlswg/tls13-spec/draft-ietf-tls-tls13.md

        } CertificateVerify;

-> Here handshake_messages_hash is a digest of all handshake messages sent or received, starting at client hello and up to, but not including, this message, including the type and length fields of the handshake messages.
+> Here handshake_messages_hash is a digest of all handshake messages sent or received, starting at ClientHello and up to, but not including, this message, including the type and length fields of the handshake messages.
 This is a digest of the concatenation of all the Handshake structures (as defined in {{handshake-protocol}}) exchanged